Baboon (band)

 Baboon is an American rock band originally from Denton, Texas.
 The band formed in 1991.
-Their latest studio album, titled Baboon, was released on October 10, 2006.
+Their fourth and final album, Baboon, was released in 2006.

 Baboon appeared on an episode of Walker, Texas Ranger titled "Hall of Fame" in 1996.
 The band and their music were a key point in the episode's plot.

 In its early years, Baboon, Brutal Juice, and Caulk were known collectively in the Denton area as the "Fraternity of Noise."
 Baboon toured extensively, including a stint on the Skoal-sponsored R.O.A.R.
 Tour in 1997, along with acts such as Iggy Pop, The Reverend Horton Heat, The Bloodhound Gang, Tonic, and Sponge.
 They also toured with Toadies, Brutal Juice, and Unwound.

 Vocalist Andrew Huffstetler and guitarist Mike Rudnicki formed The Boom Boom Box in 2008 and released a self-titled EP later than year, and a full-length album, titled Until Your Eyes Get Used To The Darkness, through Kirtland Records in 2012.